tbuehlmann/lappen/README.md

 #### Returning Early

-Normally, the FilterStack runs each Filter after another, using a filter's output as the next filter's input.
+Normally, the Filter Stack runs each Filter after another, using a filter's output as the next filter's input.
 If you want to stop further filtering (for whatever reason), throw `:halt` with the result scope:

 ```ruby
 class MyFilter < Lappen::Filter